MarcoValerioQuinti/MarcoValerioQuinti/README.md

 - 👋 Hi, I’m @MarcoValerioQuinti
-- 👀 I’m interested in Computer Science
+- 👀 I’m interested in Statistics applied to Economics
-- 🌱 I’m currently learning Front End Development
 - 📫 How to reach me quintimarcovalerio@gmail.com

 <!---